Irish road toll charges rise to 'maximum level'

 Toll charges on roads in the Republic of Ireland have risen to their "maximum level".

-The price rise affects nine toll roads across the country, including on the main Belfast-to-Dublin motorway.
+The price rise affects nine of the ten toll roads across the country, including on the main Belfast-to-Dublin motorway.

-Drivers on the M1 motorway, which makes up the main route from Belfast to Dublin, will see prices rise by 10 cents (9p) from Saturday.
+Car drivers on the M1 motorway, which makes up the main route from Belfast to Dublin, will see prices rise by 10 cents (£0.09) from Saturday.

 The Dublin Port Tunnel is not due to be affected by the increases.